Managing call center operations is a balancing act between providing stellar customer service, keeping costs down, and adequately supporting agents.

 Workforce Management and Optimization

 Workforce optimization (WFO) and forecasting go hand in hand.
-Workforce management tools track the number of available agents, their skill sets and performance levels, and which forecasting methods use to predict staffing requirements.
+Workforce management tools track the number of available agents, their skill sets and performance levels, and feed that data into the forecasting methods used to predict staffing requirements.

 Similarly, forecasting predicts future call volumes that workforce optimization tools use in resource allocation and scheduling.